addUsername/filesPlay/README.md

 # filesPlay
 -A compulsory activity from school

-The focus of this activity was centered on learning some applied OOP using java.swing and java.awt, plus playing around with java.io.Files.. to modify files, a litle bit of regex can be found too.
+This activity was focused on learning some applied OOP using java.swing and java.awt, plus playing around with java.io.Files.. to modify files, a litle bit of regex can be found too.

-It is not a user friendly GUI because one condition was the use of reusable code, so the gui was designed in a "switch bucle" way of thinking, like the program was designed before.
+It is not a user friendly GUI because one condition was the use of reusable code, so the gui was designed in a "switch bucle" way of thinking, like the activity written before.

 This software was not designed to be trusted, errors may happen.